Fluoxetine for Dogs

-Once the dog has started to show significant progress in his behavior, the dog will slowly be taken off of the medication.
-Unfortunately, like all prescription medications, there is a chance the dog will become dependent on this medication.
+Once the dog begins to improve, they will slowly be taken off of the medication.
+Unfortunately, like all prescription medications, there is a chance the dog will become dependent.

 How Much Should I Give My Dog?

 Fluoxetine is a prescription medication, and your vet will base their recommendations on the weight of the dog, and the severity of the condition.